dhellmann/pymotw-3/source/readline/index.rst

 Accessing the Completion Buffer
 ===============================

-The completion algorithm in ``SimpleCompleter`` is simplistic because it only looks at the text argument passed to the function, but does not use any more of readline's internal state.
+The completion algorithm in ``SimpleCompleter`` only looks at the text argument passed to the function, but does not use any more of readline's internal state.
 It is also possible to use ``readline`` functions to manipulate the text of the input buffer.

 .. literalinclude:: readline_buffer.py
     :caption: